garronej/evt/docs/api/evt/newctx.md

 # Evt.newCtx&lt;T&gt;\(\)

-The recomanded way to get a new [`Ctx`](https://docs.ts-evt.dev/api/ctx) instance.
+The recommended way to get a new [`Ctx`](https://docs.ts-evt.dev/api/ctx) instance.
 The type argument is optional, default is void.

 ## Returns